onwongjan2002/CKA-Certification-Course-2025/Day 28/README.md

 ENVIRONMENT=production
 ```

-Got it — you're absolutely right.
-The correct DevOps/Kubernetes terminology is "**imperatively**," not "manually."
-Here’s the improved and properly polished version you asked for:

 ---

 **NOTE:** I forgot to cover this in the demo, but you can also **create a ConfigMap imperatively** using the `kubectl create configmap` command.